apohl79/audiogridder/README.md

 **Plugin Setup:**

-1. Install the PKG on OSX or the Setup EXE on Windows (includes server and plugin binaries).
+1. Install the PKG on OSX or the Setup EXE on Windows.
+(The installer includes the server and plugin binaries.)
 2. Run your DAW and insert the AudioGridder plugin.
 3. Add your server endpoint(s) (IP or DNS name) by clicking the server icon (this needs to be done only once, as the server settings will be